Three the Hard Way (film)

-Three the Hard Way is a 1974 action blaxploitation film directed by Gordon Parks Jr., written by Eric Bercovici and Jerrold L. Ludwig and starring Fred Williamson, Jim Brown, and Jim Kelly.
+Three the Hard Way is a 1974 action film directed by Gordon Parks Jr., written by Eric Bercovici and Jerrold L. Ludwig, and starring Fred Williamson, Jim Brown, and Jim Kelly.

 Plot

 Jimmy Lait (Brown) and his girlfriend, Wendy, come across Jimmy's friend, House, wounded and dying.
 Lait learns from House that he had escaped from a secret medical experimentation facility.
 Later in the hospital, a delirious House tells Lait that there is someone who aims to "kill us all" and that they have a way of doing it.
 However, Lait has to return to the studio to supervise a recording session with a group he is producing, The Impressions.
 He leaves Wendy in the hospital.

 While Wendy talks to Jimmy on the phone outside of the room, two men climb through the window, murder House and kidnap Wendy.
 After finding out about her kidnapping, Jimmy begins a quest to find the whereabouts of his girlfriend, but a group of attackers ambush him.
 Lait survives with the help of his friend, Jagger Daniels (Williamson).
 Lait and Daniels join up with Mister Keyes (Kelly, named "Mister" by his mother so people would be forced to show him respect) after he wins a fist fight with several police officers attempting to plant drugs in his car.